yayformojo/EZConfig/README.md

 **Quick and easy key-value store for your Configuration or State**

  - EZConfig uses compact, intuitive syntax.
- - The source code should be readable and easy to follow: It was written with simplicity in mind over comprehensive features.
+ - The source code should be readable and easy to follow: It was written with simplicity in mind, rather than comprehensive features.
  - You can use it in place of modules like Configparser, or manually keeping information in YAML/text files.
  - Extend it for your own use, or import it as a small library whenever you need to store State or Configuration (or both).
  - Keys can be read individually and assigned to variables, or they can be read all-at-once as a dictionary.
  - The database is [SQLite](https://sqlite.org).
 One file per EZConfig instance.
+(Store state _and_ config easily)
- - Backup method saves the current snapshot as a sqlite file.
+ - Backup() method saves the current config snapshot.

 ## Usage Examples